 The first layer is the foundation of the 3D Print, and it should be firmly fixed to the bed (built plate).
 The most effective solution will be to try the simple fixes which are mentioned above, and lastly to go ahead with brim or raft to avoid adhesion issues.

-Do you have any other reasons which you faced related to 3D Print not sticking to the bed?
+Do you have any other reasons that you faced related to 3D Print not sticking to the bed?
 Or Do you have any other solutions?
 Let us know in the comment section below.